IBM/kube101/workshop/Lab3/README.md

 Kubernetes can deploy an individual pod to run an application, but when you need to scale it to handle a large number of requests a `Deployment` is the resource you want to use.
 A Deployment manages a collection of similar pods.
-When you ask for a specific number of replicas, the Kubernetes Deployment Controller will attempt to maintain that replica number at all times.
+When you ask for a specific number of replicas, the Kubernetes Deployment Controller will attempt to maintain that number of replicas at all times.

 ### Create objects

-Every Kubernetes object that we create should provide two nested object fields that govern the object’s configuration: The object `spec` and the object `status`.
-Object `spec` defines the desired state, and object `status` contains the information about the actual state of the resource, which the Kubernetes system provided.
+Every Kubernetes object that is created will have two nested object fields: `spec` and `status`. `spec` defines the desired state (as specified by the person managing the object), and the `status` contains the information about the actual state of the resource, which the Kubernetes system provided.
 As described before, Kubernetes will attempt to reconcile your desired state with the actual state of the system.